Bertrand Renard: Des chiffres et des lettres

 In March 1975, the producer, Armand Jammot, hired him to join the team as a presenter, replacing Fabien Buhler.
 He was known as "Monsieur Calcul".
-Renard explained his hiring by the fact that "the game was at that time presented by Patrice Laffont who was 35.
+Renard explained his hiring by noting that "the show was hosted at the time by Patrice Laffont, who was 35.
 'Monsieur Dictionnaire' was Max Favalelli, who was much older, 70.
 And I was the youngest, so it created a sort of balance".

-They put him in charge of verifying game results with numbers and calculation titled "Le Compte est bon".
+They put him in charge of verifying game results with numbers and calculations, titled "Le Compte est bon".
 Renard took charge in 1975 with Favalelli of the part with letters and words titled "Le Mot le plus long", and then with Arielle Boulin-Prat in 1986, replacing Favalelli.
 The other presenters were Patrice Laffont first, and since 1992, Laurent Romejko.

-For more than 39 years he daily officiated without interruption on the show.
+For more than 39 years, he daily officiated without interruption on the show.
 He has never taken a vacation, afraid that he would be replaced.
-He is the oldest presenter, appearing on the oldest program, on French television.
+He is the oldest presenter, appearing on the oldest program on French television.
 Michel Drucker started earlier, but appeared less often because he appeared daily.

+In September 2022, Renard and fellow co-presenter Arielle Boulin-Prat were dismissed from the show due to a dispute over their salaries and the terms of their contracts.
+They were respectively replaced by Stéphane Crosnier and Blandine Maire.